 Students who enroll in the course must be juniors or seniors.

 Have your resume and cover letter prepared to send upon request.
-See Stockton’s resume writing document for assistance or visit the career center for help:
+See Stockton’s resume writing document below for assistance.
+You can find resume writing templates by scrolling to the bottom of the career center's webpage.

-If you do not reach someone at the site, allow 72 hours for the site to respond before following up with a phone call or email.
+If you do not hear from someone from the site 2 weeks after you've initiated contact, follow up with a phone call or email.

 - Dress for Success